Malya16/SIC-XE-Assembler/README.md

 # SIC-XE-Assembler
 This project implements a two-pass assembler for the SIC/XE architecture, converting assembly code into machine-readable object code.
 Pass 1 builds the Symbol Table, calculates addresses, and detects errors.
 Pass 2 generates object code using the OPTAB and SYMTAB, resolving addresses and formatting instructions for execution.
-This project implements a two-pass assembler for the SIC/XE (Simplified Instructional Computer/Extended) architecture.
-The assembler is designed to process assembly programs, generate machine-readable object code, and produce a standard object program file for execution.
-Here's an overview of its key components and functionality for better understanding:

 1. Overview of SIC/XE Assembly Language
 SIC/XE is an extended version of the SIC architecture, featuring additional instructions, addressing modes, and registers.